antoinekk/books-scraping/README.md

   - If you want to retrieve data for all categories, you have to set up this function : export_data_for_all_categories()
 ```

-7. Run the script into your terminal :
+7. Run the script in your terminal :
 ```
 $ python3 books_scraping.py
 ```